Tsukeruu/WeatherScape/README.md

   https://github.com/user-attachments/assets/c5c9ac89-2792-427c-ad8d-a8adba2992ed

-  - **The above video shows the demo, as seen weatherscape has generated a theme that matches the local weather, currently where i am, its foggy**
+  - **The above video shows the demo, as seen weatherscape has generated a theme that matches the local weather, currently where i am, its sunny and clear**
   - **WeatherScape proceeded to configure my hyprlock, restart eww, send a notification everytime the program runs and the theme changes**

   - **For further evidence, here is a picture taken from when the demo was recorded**